palomapiot/metahate/DATASHEET.md

 - **How was the data associated with each instance acquired?** *(Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
 If so, please describe how.)*

   The data was collected from different studies.
-Some datasets were publicly available on Internet and some others were obtained via email by contacting the authors.
+Some datasets were publicly available on the Internet and some others were obtained via email by contacting the authors.

 - **What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?** *(How were these mechanisms or procedures validated?)*

-  Each individual dataset used in this meta collection used a different mechanism for construction.
+  Each individual dataset used in this meta-collection used a different mechanism for construction.
 See each original individual publication for details.

 - **If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?**